jitsi/jitsi-meet/INSTALL.md

-# Server Installation for jitmeet
+# Server Installation for Jitsi Meet

 This describes configuring a server `jitmeet.example.com`.
-You will nedd to change references to that to match your host, and generate some passwords for `YOURSECRET1` and `YOURSECRET2`.
+You will need to change references to that to match your host, and generate some passwords for `YOURSECRET1` and `YOURSECRET2`.